Progenics2025/askevo_UI_v2/PRODUCTION_FIXES.md

 6. **NFC:** Tap card -> Enter OTP -> Verify -> Redirect to Chat.
 7. **Voice Mode:** Speak a query.
 8. **Genomics Chat:** Ask a genomics question (e.g., "What is BRCA1?").
 It should answer with the new persona "askEVO Genetic Assistant".
-9. **Domain Check:** Ask a non-genomics question (e.g., "How to bake a cake?").
-It should politely decline.
+9. **Domain Check:**
+    - Ask "what is the purpose of chromatin?" -> Should be ACCEPTED.
+    - Ask "how to bake a cake?" -> Should be REJECTED.
 10. **Welcome UI:** Click "New Chat".
 You should see the large Welcome UI with the disclaimer.
 Send a message.
 The Welcome UI should disappear.